Disney's Wilderness Lodge Review

 In any case, those days are over.
 In hotels where the old rooms were blander—Yacht Club and Polynesian, for example—the refurbishments feel like a lot more of a total upgrade.
 Where I felt theme ruled the day—at Animal Kingdom Lodge and Wilderness Lodge—I’m sad to see the old rooms go, but overall pleased with the new ones.

-Pools at Wilderness Lodge
+Pools and Recreation at Wilderness Lodge

 The “main” pool is The Copper Creek Springs Pool.
 This pool sits out back behind the main lobby.
 It has a small waterslide, hot tub, and water playground for kids.

+The “other” pool is the newer Boulder Ridge Cove Pool.
+We’ve never used this pool, but Your First Visit has a good look at it.
 I think the Copper Creek Springs Pool could use more seating, but having two pools helps overall.

 Dining and Drinks at Wilderness Lodge